 A pick-up may be arranged from one of the nearest airports: Skopje (Macedonia) and Thessaloniki (Greece) upon request.

-Meeting time/point on arrival date: 8.00 pm at Stobi
+Meeting time/point on arrival date: by 7.00 pm at Stobi

 Presentation of the Balkan Heritage Field School, National Institution Stobi and the other collaborating universities & institutions, the project and the participants.
 Ice-breakers and orientation.

 Sightseeing of the archaeological site of Stobi.